Citizenry/platform/docs/design/user-testing-process.md

 You need to look for a certain set of criteria that you want to test for.
 Typically this includes:

-1 - The kind of user that would use the Ushahidi tool and/or the specific feature that is being designed.
+1 - The kind of user that would use the StreetSignal tool and/or the specific feature that is being designed.
 Works or spends a majority of their time working with what the design is trying to solve e.g. Better data export = A user that exports data at least once per day from any software.

-2 - One that doesn't have bias e.g. has neither a good nor bad view of Ushahidi products, company or services
+2 - One that doesn't have bias e.g. has neither a good nor bad view of StreetSignal products, company or services

 3 - Inclusive of multiple diversity elements like; technical competency, socio-economically diverse, literacy competency, language competencies/not English as a first language, ethnically diverse, Impairment diverse, neurotypically diverse, gender identification diverse, age-diverse, geographically diverse.

-4 - Ushahidi cannot allocate finance budget to Usertesters.
+4 - StreetSignal cannot allocate finance budget to Usertesters.
 As such we request that you find people who are willing to offer their time and insight for free.
-In very rare occasions Ushahidi may be able to offer incentives like vouchers, free merchandise and services in kind.
+In very rare occasions StreetSignal may be able to offer incentives like vouchers, free merchandise and services in kind.

 5 - Happy to be tested with, notes be taken regarding comments and participate.
 Preferably also sound and/or video recorded.